wp-plugins/frontpage-slideshow/readme.txt

 * v 0.7.1 : changes made on the admin page ; adding the plugins unique ID system to allow faster troubleshoot ; possibility to view the complete shortcode string
 * v 0.7.2 : uses javascript to include specific css rather than plain html allowing to validate to XHTML
 * v 0.7.3 : fixing bug introduced in 0.7.2 that was messing up the slideshow display in IE + XHTML validation improvements
+* v 0.7.4 : fixing bugs introduced in 0.7.3 that causes no start of the slideshow sometimes + possibility to change slide transitions + order of slides + putting a different title on slides + option to hide the comment zone

 == Screenshots ==